 is one of the seven emirates that make up the United Arab Emirates, and is the only Emirate not to have a coastline along the

-Gulf, with population
+Persian Gulf, with a population of about 150.000 people

 It is also the youngest of the Emirates, only becoming independent from Sharjah in 1952.

 the last of the emirates to join the Trucial States.

 On 2 December 1971, Fujairah joined the United Arab Emirates.

-For stamps issued between 1967 - 1972 Stanley
+For stamps issued between 1967 - 1972 Stanley Gibbons (SG) writes:

 "The following stamps have either been issued in excess of postal needs or

 have not been available to the public in reasonable quantities at face